djthorpe/remotes/README.md

 If you don't press the key within a few seconds, no mapping is created and the next key is learnt.
 Press the CTRL+C combination in order to abort the learning without saving.

-You can learn specific keys by using the `-key` flag.
+You can learn specific keys by including keys as arguments.
 For example, to learn the keypad digits and the navigation buttons use:

 ```
-  bash% ir_learn -device "DVD Player" -key keypad,nav,play,pause,stop
+  bash% ir_learn -device "DVD Player" keypad,nav,play,pause,stop
 ```

 You can re-invoke the tool with the same device name to modify existing key mappings.
 Once the